wazo-platform/wazo-platform.org/content/uc-doc/contributors/debug_asterisk.md

         truncate -s0 debian/patches/series

-When installing a vanilla version of Asterisk on a XiVO 16.08 or earlier, you\'ll need to stop monit, otherwise it will restart asterisk every few minutes.
+When installing a vanilla version of Asterisk, you'll need to stop monit, otherwise it will restart asterisk every few minutes.

 ### Recompiling a vanilla version of Asterisk (Wazo \>= 19.13) {#recompiling-a-vanilla-version-of-asterisk-wazo-19.13}